City of Shoreline

 Training

-The Shoreline Police Department emphasizes de-escalation techniques to avoid the use of force.
-Our officers receive 40 hours of Crisis Intervention Training with an annual mandatory refresher, which prepares them to assist people in crisis for emotional, developmental, or behavioral health reasons.
+The Shoreline Police Department receives, at a minimum, 24 hours of In-Service training annually.
+This includes an initial 40-hour Crisis Intervention Training with an annual 2-hour mandatory refresher which prepares them to assist people in crisis for emotional, developmental, or behavioral health reasons.
 Additional de-escalation training teaches our officers techniques to calm tense encounters to reduce the potential for use of force.

 Body Cameras